Multiple Myeloma Overview

 What are the symptoms of multiple myeloma?

 Multiple myeloma often does not cause symptoms at first.
-When it does cause symptoms, the symptoms depend on where the tumor is or the problems it causes.
+When it does cause symptoms, they depend on where the tumor is or the problems it causes.

 Myeloma cells can build up in the bone marrow and crowd out healthy cells.
 This can cause: